checkLink

 To run the test, use the following command:

-npx doc-detective runTests -i bad-certificate.json
+npx doc-detective -i bad-certificate.json

 This command executes the test, but it fails, returning the following response: